 Letting attorney misconduct go unpunished due to mediation confidentiality can also have other ramifications.
-In particular, the state has an interest in enforcing the professional responsibility requirements for attorneys, because it needs to safeguard the integrity of the judiciary and protect the public from incompetent and dishonest attorneys.99 Honesty is "absolutely fundamental in the practice of law"100 and an attorney's good moral character is essential for the protection of clients and for the proper functioning of the judicial system itself."101 form of government.102 The more often such a result occurs, and the more harsh
+In particular, the state has an interest in enforcing the professional responsibility requirements for attorneys, because it needs to safeguard the integrity of the judiciary and protect the public from incompetent and dishonest attorneys.
+Honesty is "absolutely fundamental in the practice of law" and an attorney's good moral character is essential for the protection of clients and for the proper functioning of the judicial system itself."

-Whenever the judicial system fails to render justice in a case, that will tend to shake the public's faith in the system, and thus a fundamental underpinning of our
+Whenever the judicial system fails to render justice in a case, that will tend to shake the public's faith in the system, and thus a fundamental underpinning of our form of government.
+The more